 - offering advice as members of a project steering group;

 - people who use health and social care services as well as people from organisations that represent people who use services.

 Whilst all of us are actual, former or indeed potential users of health and social care services, there is an important distinction to be made between the perspectives of the public and the perspectives of people who have a professional role in health and social care services.

 INVOLVE’s starting point is a series of ten briefing notes for researchers, covering a range of topics from ‘what is involvement’ to ‘how to involve people in research’.
 Case studies and templates are included.
 INVOLVE also provides an ‘Evidence Library’ of published research about involvement and resources documenting how involvement has been put into practice.

-UK Clinical Research Facility Network Induction Framework, Version 4, 2016
+UK Clinical Research Facility Network Induction Framework for Clinical Research Staff, Version 5, 2019

 This document provides an excellent introduction for staff working in clinical research.
 It is designed so that staff can dip in and out, and select topics relevant to their role and at different levels, depending on prior experience and knowledge.

 Theme 12 introduces staff to Patient and Public Involvement in Research and is a good starting point for staff with limited time and resource to get an insight into public involvement.
 Although targeted at staff working within a clinical research facility setting, the document has generic relevance for all staff working in clinical research and is used extensively across NIHR infrastructure and beyond.